War economy: World War II

 In the case of World War II, the U.S. government took similar measures in increasing its control over the economy.
 The Fall of France and the Dunkirk evacuation across the English Channel before the Battle of Britain provided the sparks that were needed to begin the country's conversion to a wartime economy and the July 1940 passing of the Two-Ocean Navy Act.
 The 1941 Attack on Pearl Harbor prolonged and expanded those measures.

 Washington felt that a greater bureaucracy was needed to help with mobilization.
 The government raised taxes which paid for half of the costs of the war and borrowed money in the form of war bonds to cover the rest of the bill.
 "Commercial institutions like banks also bought billions of dollars of bonds and other treasury paper, holding more than $24 billion at the war's end."
 The creation of a handful of agencies helped funnel resources towards the war effort.
 One prominent agency was the War Production Board (WPB), which "awarded defense contracts, allocated scarce resources – such as rubber, copper, and oil – for military uses, and persuaded businesses to convert to military production."

 The United States mass-produced many vehicles, such as ships (i.e. Liberty ships), aircraft (i.e. North American P-51 Mustang), jeeps (i.e. Willys MB), and tanks (i.e. M4 Sherman).

 Two thirds of the American economy had been integrated into the war effort by the end of 1943.
 Because of the massive cooperation between government and private entities, it could be argued that the economic measures enacted prior to and during the Second World War helped lead the Allies to victory.

 Today

 The United States has been involved in numerous military endeavours within the Middle East and Latin America since the 1960s and has been in a continuous state of war since the September 11 attacks.
-The country has an annual military budget that is larger than those of India, China, Russia, the United Kingdom, Germany, Saudi Arabia, and France combined.
+As of 2025, the country has an annual military budget that is larger than those of India, China, Russia, the United Kingdom, Germany, Saudi Arabia, and France combined.
+(Note: Expenditures vary depending the source used, see also List of countries with highest military expenditures for more details.)